The Ultimate Hub for a Healthy Back-to-School: How to Get Parents and Kids Ready for School

 Between scrambling to get breakfast on the table and lunches packed away, it’s easy to forget about dinner.
 I’m going to show you how I get healthy meals on the table every single night with a whole lot less effort.

+No massive calendar or four page grocery list.
+No rigid recipes with leftover random ingredients.
+Not rocket science.
 It’s just Meal Prep Light: My Game-Changing Strategy To Make Healthy Meal Prep Work.

-Saved by the Slow Cooker
+Saved by the Slow Cooker:

 If you’re still trying to find your school time flow, can I suggest leaning into slow cooker dinners?
 These allow you to prep the meal entirely while kids are at school.
 Regardless of after school activities, a healthy dinner will be waiting for you at home.